Impact Factor 2.689 | CiteScore 3.3

 Critical questions exist on the causes of extreme climate and environmental variability on global and mesoscales and if this variability reflects natural and anthropogenic forcings; and often with surprising non-linear effects.
 There is an urgent need for this science to provide quantitative data for seismic, volcanic and flood hazards to safeguard an expanding human footprint.
 This science is also critical in identifying valued landscapes to preserve global biodiversity and to better understand past environments for hominid evolution and the development of a diversity of cultures on the planet.

-Quaternary Science, Geomorphology and Paleoenvironment welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Protocols, Review and Technology Report.
+Quaternary Science, Geomorphology and Paleoenvironment welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Technology and Code.